-When looking to engage an outsourcing tech partner, think of it as any other hiring process: know the skill set you are looking for, come with a defined set of requirements that need to be fulfilled and have a robust mechanism in place that allows you visibility into the way that your potential partner will work and have the ability to influence how the work is performed.
+When looking to engage an outsourcing tech partner, think of it as any other hiring process: know the skill set you are looking for, come with a defined set of requirements that need to be fulfilled and have a robust mechanism in place that allows you visibility into the way that your potential partner will work and can influence how the work is performed.

-As with any hiring process get references and speak to them.
-By asking the right questions to the right people you may discover that developers have listed that they have worked with technology that they only have a cursory knowledge of or may have worked for a world famous clients in a fringe capacity.
+As with any hiring process, get references and speak to them.
+By asking the right questions to the right people you may discover that developers have listed that they have worked with technology that they only have a cursory knowledge of, or may have worked for a world famous clients in a fringe capacity.
 Also ensure that you talk to the people that will actually be working on your project.
 Many companies will put their best staff in front of you to win a sale but when the true work begins they may be bringing in the B-team.
-To that end always make sure you have a designated point of contact within the company you hire and that you have clear lines of communication to that person.
+To that end, always make sure you have a designated point of contact within the company you hire and that you have clear lines of communication to that person.

 At Atom CTO we have been working with nearshore and offshore teams for the past 20 years and have built and run teams across the globe.
-We work with companies such as yours to derisk outsourced projects and can act as the bridge between your business and your technology partner so that you can concentrate on generating leads and driving sales.
+We work with companies such as yours to de-risk outsourced projects and can act as the bridge between your business and your technology partner so that you can concentrate on generating leads and driving sales.